NorthOcean/Project-Iris/docs/Vertical/README.md

 ## Args Used

-Please specific your customized args when training or test your model through the following way:
+Please specific your customized args when training or testing your model through the following way:

 ```bash
 python main.py --ARG_KEY1 ARG_VALUE2 --ARG_KEY2 ARG_VALUE2 --ARG_KEY3 ARG_VALUE3 ...
 ```

 where `ARG_KEY` is the name of args, and `ARG_VALUE` is the corresponding value.
-All args and their usages when training and test `MSN` are listed below.
+All args and their usages when training and testing are listed below.
 Args with `changable=True` means that their values can be changed after training.

 <!-- DO NOT CHANGE THIS LINE -->
 ### Basic args